wpfresher/insert-codes/readme.txt

 For developers, this plugin provides hooks and filters to extend its functionality.
 Refer to the plugin documentation for more details.

 = Hooks & Filters =
-* insert_codes_header_scripts: Filter the header scripts before they are output.
+* insertcodes_header_scripts: Filter the header scripts before they are output.
-* insert_codes_body_scripts: Filter the body scripts before they are output.
+* insertcodes_body_scripts: Filter the body scripts before they are output.
-* insert_codes_footer_scripts: Filter the footer scripts before they are output.
+* insertcodes_footer_scripts: Filter the footer scripts before they are output.

 = License =
 This plugin is licensed under the GPLv2 or later.
 You are free to modify and distribute it under the terms of the license.